Restore to Azure VM Using Management Console

 - Subnet.
 Select one of the available subnets.

 - Storage.
 Select your Azure storage.

 - Container.
-The Azure container is to store the Azure VM.
+The Azure container is to store the temporary disk for VM import.

 - Boot Diagnostic Storage.
 Select the storage where you'd like to place diagnostic files.
 You can leave this option disabled.

 To restore properly, Managed Backup uses a temporary Azure instance.
 In the next step, configure this instance's parameters.
 Managed Backup automatically copies the values from the previous step: if you modify these values, ensure that the target virtual machine has sufficient configuration and permissions.

 Specify encryption password if you have encrypted objects.
 Consider, there is no password validation on this step.
 In case of wrong password, the restire will fail.

 In a Preview step, review all the specified information earlier in the wizard, make sure everything is correct, then click Save and Run to start the restore.